Skip to Main Content

 Community of Interest

-Cataloging COI Updates - Spring 2023
+Cataloging COI Updates - Fall 2025

 Summary of the latest updates, best practice suggestions and decisions from the Cataloging COI meetings and discussions:Cataloging COI Updates

-• Next meeting Wednesday, October 18, 2023 at 10 am - Virtual.
+• Next meeting: Wednesday, April 1, 2026 at 10 am - Virtual.

 The full meeting minutes can be found under the Meeting Documents tab.